ialbert/bio/README.md

     # Align the DNA for the S protein.
     bio align ncov:S ratg13:S --end 90

-to align the first 90 basepairs of DNA sequence of the `S` protein,  taken from SARS-COV-2 and its closest (known) relative bat coronavirus RatG13.
+to align the first 90 basepairs of the DNA sequence of the `S` protein,  taken from SARS-COV-2 and its closest (known) relative bat coronavirus RatG13.
 If you wanted to align the sequences as translated proteins you would write:

     bio align ncov:S ratg13:S --end 90 --translate

+but just to make sure, there is a lot more to `bio` than alignments.

+## Who is `bio` designed for?

+- Students learning about bioinformatics.
+- Bioinformatics educators that need a platform to demonstrate bioinformatics concepts.
+- Scientists working with large numbers of similar genomes (bacterial/viral strains).
+- Scientists that need to closely investigate and understand particular details of a genomic region.

+`bio` is designed for detail oriented investigations.

 ## Learn more about how `bio` works

 The documentation is maintained at